Rainbow Mountain, Peru

 Rainbow Mountain Peru Tours and Treks

-The inhabitants know Vinicunca of nearby communities as Cerro Colorado, but the rest of the world knows it as Rainbow Mountain Peru.
-This natural jewel is located 100 kilometers from the city of Cusco, at an altitude of 5200 meters above sea level, making it a physically demanding adventure for visitors.
-Vinicunca is located between the Cusipata and Pitumarca districts in the Quispicanchis and Canchis, respectively, in the department of Cusco.
+The inhabitants of Vinicunca and nearby communities know it as Cerro Colorado, but the rest of the world knows it as Rainbow Mountain, Peru.
+This natural jewel is located 100 kilometers from Cusco, 5200 meters above sea level, making it a physically demanding adventure for visitors.
+Vinicunca is situated between the Cusipata and Pitumarca districts in the Quispicanchis and Canchis, respectively, in the department of Cusco.

-What you should know before the Rainbow Mountain Peru
+What you should know before visiting Rainbow Mountain in Peru

 First, like many others in the Peruvian Andes, you should know that this destination is located at high altitudes.
-In the case of the Mountain, it rises to an impressive 5200 meters above sea level.
+The mountain rises to an impressive 5200 meters above sea level.
 For this reason, you must prepare yourself for dizziness caused by altitude sickness; therefore, you must do the tours as calmly as possible.

-The climate can vary according to the time of the year, but in essence, it is pretty cold and can be felt even more due to the winds.
-The warmest season is between April and August, finding sunny days, dry weather, and no rain, while in the other months, the temperature can reach 0 ° C and present precipitation.
+The climate can vary with the time of year, but it is pretty cold and feels even colder due to the winds.
+The warmest season is from April to August, with sunny days, dry weather, and no rain, while in the other months the temperature can drop to 0 °C, and precipitation is common.

 Rainbow Mountain Peru by Kondor Path Tours